Selected References about Devonian Shales

 on Upper Devonian fractured black and gray shales and siltstones addresses the more eastern and northern of the shales in the state.
 This publication is

-available from the WVGES publications sales office (see http://www.wvgs.wvnet.edu/www/services/servpubc.htm#Volumes for the publication description and see http://www.wvgs.wvnet.edu/www/services/orderform.pdf for the publication order form).
+available from the WVGES publications sales office (see Atlas of Major Appalachian Gas Plays for the publication description and click here for a PDF of the publication order form).

 ◊ US DOE

-- U.S. DOE Report (2009): Modern Shale Gas Development in the United States: A Primer
+- U.S. DOE Report (2013): Modern Shale Gas Development in the United States: An Update,

-- U.S. DOE Report (2010): Projecting the Economic Impact of Marcellus Shale Gas Development in West Virginia: A Preliminary Analysis Using Publicly Available Data
+- U.S. DOE Report (2010): Projecting the Economic Impact of Marcellus Shale Gas Development in West Virginia: A Preliminary Analysis Using Publicly Available Data, ALL-DOE_WV_MarcellusEconomics2010.pdf (PDF, 2.22 MB).

 - A large body of literature was published in the 1970's and 1980's on research funded by the U.S. DOE and the Gas Research Institute (GRI) (now the Gas Technology Institute (GTI)).